 I came to New Hope Fertility Center for IVF treatment because it was my only option due to tubal blockage.
 Trying to conceive was a long hard battle for me and this was my last hope.
 After seeing an ad in the newspaper for the New Hope Fertility Center, I thought my prayers were finally being answered.

 A day later, I made the call to set up an appointment and got one right away.
 I had just turned 39 four days prior to my consultation with Dr. Zhang.
-After sitting down and talking with him, he did not make me feel like my age was any issue at all.
+After sitting down and talking with him, he did not make me feel like my age was an issue at all.
 Dr. Zhang explained the different IVF options and he chose the one he felt was best for my situation.
 A week later I was officially a patient and preparing myself for egg retrieval.

 I was scared and happy at the same time.
-Dr. Zhang, Dr. Yang, and the nurses at the center made me feel positive about the outcome of this journey.
+Dr. Zhang and the nurses at the center made me feel positive about the outcome of this journey.
 They explained things well and when I had questions, they gave me answers.
 My 1st cycle did not take.
 The doctor said not to worry and that we would try again with a more aggressive approach.
 For the next cycle, Dr. Zhang wanted to use a 5-day blastocyst, and fortunately, all 3 eggs retrieved successfully made it to that stage.
 My 2nd cycle failed and by the time of my 3rd cycle, I started getting worried and losing hope.
 I was determined to be positive and move forward.
-On my 3rd cycle, I was told there were signs of a pregnancy but that it ended in a chemical miscarriage.
+On my 3rd cycle, I was told there were signs of pregnancy but that it ended in a chemical miscarriage.

 Once again, the doctors said we will try again.
 In my mind, I knew this would be my 4th and final cycle, so if this didn’t work, it would be the end of my journey.
-Before my 4th transfer, Dr. Yang performed surgery to ensure that everything was fine with my uterus.
+Before my 4th transfer, Dr. Zhang performed surgery to ensure that everything was fine with my uterus.
 Dr. Zhang put me on more aggressive medications.
-It injections of medication via a needle into my stomach everyday while at home.
+It injections of medication via a needle into my stomach every day while at home.
 This was hard for me to do, but I did what I had to do.

-On my 4th and final cycle, Dr. Yang was so positive with me during the transfer and talked me through everything that was done.
+On my 4th and final cycle, Dr. Zhang was so positive with me during the transfer and talked me through everything that was done.
 It was something I needed to hear.
 I went home, kept that positive energy from the center, kept my faith, and just prayed.
 On a Sunday afternoon in June of 2010, I received the call that I was pregnant.
 It was the beginning of a miracle and pure joy!

 I have nothing but praise for New Hope Fertility Center and I can’t wait until my daughter is old enough for me to tell her all that I went through and all that the center did to allow me her.
 My pregnancy was great and I am extremely happy.
 I had just turned 40 two months prior to giving birth to my daughter in 2011, she was the best gift ever.
 Her birth went well and she is perfect.
 If I could do it again for another little miracle, I would.